The NASA solicitation for the XRISM Guest Observer Program is intended for Principal Investigators based in USA or Canada only.

 Resolve Branching Ratio

 For bright sources, the optimal algorithm to determine the pulse heights of individual photons cannot be always used, leading to degraded spectral resolution for some of the events.
 Only high resolution (Hp) and medium resolution primary (Mp) events are expected to have the the ~5-eV spectral resolution.
-Provide an estimate of the fraction of Hp+Mp events among the Resolve data.
+Provide an estimate of the fraction of Hp+Mp events among the total count rate entered in the Resolve Count Rate field above, as estimated by WebPIMMS.
 This ratio should be specified as a floating point number between 0.001 and 1.000.
 Required.

 Resolve Filter